juicetinliu/Interactive-Lab-Hub/Lab 1/README.md

 "If a student knows he/she is late, does he/she need a light to show that he/she is late?"

-"Not useful now xD..(COVID)"
+"Not so useful now ..(with COVID around)"

 "Might be quite useful for students with tight schedules"

-"Use the light to signal if they shouldn't enter a room (high temperature!, wrong class!, do not enter!)"

 ## Part B. Act out the Interaction